-Sales of GALLIPRANT® (generic name: grapiprant), a treatment for osteoarthritis in dogs, ENTYCE® (generic name: capromorelin), a treatment for anorexia in dogs, and ELURA® (generic name: capromorelin), a treatment for weight management in cats with chronic kidney disease (CKD), continue to perform well.
-In Europe, ELURA® was launched in France in August 2024 following approval in 2023, securing a milestone payment for RaQualia.
-In February 2024, Elanco Japan obtained manufacturing and marketing approval from Japan's Ministry of Agriculture, Forestry, and Fisheries for ELURA®, launching the product in November 2024.
+Sales of GALLIPRANT[®] (generic name: grapiprant), a treatment for osteoarthritis in dogs, ENTYCETM (generic name: capromorelin), a treatment for anorexia in dogs, and ELURATM (generic name: capromorelin), a treatment for weight management in cats with chronic kidney disease (CKD), continue to perform well.

-Sales of GERD treatment K-CAB® in South Korea by licensee HK inno.N continued to be robust, with sales from prescriptions outside hospitals amounting to KRW196.9bn (+24.4% YoY; roughly JPY21.7bn at JPY0.11/KRW) in FY12/24.
-HK inno.N's continues to lead the anti-ulcer drug market in South Korea with a share of 15%.
+Sales of GERD treatment K-CAB[®] in South Korea by licensee HK inno.N continued to be robust, with sales from prescriptions outside hospitals amounting to KRW51.4bn (+13.7% YoY; roughly JPY5.1bn at JPY0.10/KRW) in Q1 FY12/25.
+HK inno.N continues to lead the anti-ulcer drug market in South Korea with a share of 15%.
+In China, where sales had significantly undershot the initial forecast through FY12/24, revenue expanded steadily and posted strong growth in FY12/25.

 The company holds an exclusive license agreement with HK Inno.N to develop, market, and manufacture tegoprazan, including sublicense rights.
 HK Inno.N aims to expand tegoprazan's reach to 100 countries by 2028 and is actively pursuing this goal.
-As of end-FY12/24, tegoprazan was available or in preparation in 46 countries worldwide.
-HK Inno.N's sublicensees are advancing the development, manufacture, and sale of tegoprazan.
+As of end-Q1, tegoprazan was available or in preparation in 48 countries worldwide.
+HK Inno.N's sublicensees are advancing the development, manufacturing, and sales of tegoprazan.